 Paula: [04:26] Very interesting.
 The students are regular undergrads.
 Who are they?

 Nathan: [04:32] Here at Vanderbilt, they’re primarily undergraduates.
 I guess we’d say traditional aged.
-That would be 18 to probably 23.
+So that would be 18 to probably like 23.
 It’s the cap on that for the student population I’ve experienced here.
 However, at the University of Maryland, where I was previously.
 I had students who are non‑traditionally aged into their 40s and 50s, and sometimes even older.

 [05:01] That also adds a new element to the mix when you’re talking about learning language.
 We learn and form language skills at a very young age.
 Those types of students need different type of support than the traditional aged students.

 [05:18] Also, when I was teaching at the University of Maryland, right next to the university.
-In the area that the university is, there’s a rather large Latinx population folks from Honduras, El Salvador, Guatemala.
-A lot of the times, they come to me though wanting a third language.
+In the area that the university is, um, there’s a rather large Latinx population folks from Honduras, El Salvador, Guatemala.
+A lot of the times, when they come to me they’re learning a third language.

 [05:37] They have already this repertoire of romance language grammar that they can draw on.
 Sometimes, that is a problem because they get too comfortable, and work too comparatively.
 Most of the time I’d say that’s a virtue, any second language experiences.
 Even if it’s English, it helps when the students come to me.